TomHax/wurst-client.tk/_wiki/Mods/SpeedNuker.md

 {:toc}

 ## Overview
-SpeedNuker is a faster version of [Nuker](/wiki/Mods/Nuker/) that cannot bypass NoCheat+.
+SpeedNuker is a faster version of [Nuker](/wiki/Mods/Nuker/) that cannot bypass NoCheat+.This mod usually breaks grass (tall) and other cleavage.
+The mod is not that useful on most servers.